DavideGrecoGit/3D-reconstruction-under-occlusion/timelog.md

 - _1 hour_ Setting up and launching training of Pix2Vox
 - _0.5 hour_ Updating Wiki with Palette training results
 - _1 hour_ Fixing issues with Pix2Vox and starting training on full Chair subset
+- _1 hour_ Trying different batch size and num_workers for Palette